yklitnick/react-color-generator/README.md

    npm start
    ```

-The app will be available at [http://localhost:3000](http://localhost:3000)
+The app will be available at [http://localhost:3000](http://localhost:3000) by default.